The world of Government proposals is a world with its own language and rituals.

 The review team is responsible to ensure that all pricing information required by the RFP is presented and in the formats prescribed.
 The team will also ensure that company pricing policies are followed depending on the type of contract (Firm Fixed Price, etc.)

 A critical aspect of the Green review is that it reflects the technical solution.
-Getting to this point requires close collaboration between the Technical/Management writers and cost team.
+Getting to this point requires close collaboration between the Technical/Management writers and the cost team.
 You do not want a solution going to the customer wherein the solution cannot be accomplished at the proposed price.

 Gold Team Review